 Luang Prabang: Amantaka

-Housed in early-20th-century French colonial buildings, Amantaka feels removed from the bustle yet is within easy reach of downtown.
-Elegant suites, a courtyard pool, and curated off-resort activities — including teak river cruises at sunset — invite lingering.
+Housed in French colonial buildings, Amantaka feels removed from the bustle while remaining within easy reach of downtown.
+Elegant suites, a courtyard pool and curated off-resort activities, including teak boat cruises at sunset, make lingering easy.

 Oudomxay: Namkat Yorla Pa

-Founded by conservationist Somphet Maopaseuth, this lodge is a launchpad for treks, zip-line tours, and bird spotting.
-Rustic villas, a breezy restaurant serving Lao staples like or lam and nam jim jaew, and a full jungle setting complete the experience.
+Founded by conservationist Somphet Maopaseuth, this lodge is a launchpad for treks, birding and zip-line tours.
+Rustic villas, a breezy restaurant serving Lao staples like or lam and nam jim jaew, and full jungle surroundings complete the experience.